 • RV ($2,500): We are choosing to live in a 19’ travel trailer while we develop our property which we got at a great price.
 This was a one-time payment and allows us to own the roof over our head rather than waste money on an apartment.
 We can resell this when we are done for at least 2x the price, if not more.

-• Pickup truck ($1,750): Neither one of our vehicles was equipped for towing or construction work, so we sold our brand new car and bought this pickup truck instead, cash.
+• Pickup truck ($1,750): Neither one of our vehicles was equipped for towing or construction work, so we sold our brand new car and bought a pickup truck with cash instead.

 • Generator ($2,300): We bought a portable 3,000w generator and were okay splurging for one that was quality, quiet and lightweight.
 Our property is off the grid (and will remain that way) so this purchase wasn’t optional.